cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 information in the stack).

 C does not allow two variables to have the same name in the same block.
-The following code is syntatically incorrect and will cause a compile time error:
+The following code is syntactically incorrect and will cause a compile time error:

     int x = 3;